Small Business Failure Checklist

 - Not Noticing Changes in Your Environment?
 You may so busy “Working IN your business and not ON it” that you do not notice your market, competition, etc. changes.
 Your daily operations should run without you actively involved all the time.

 - Entrepreneurial Burnout?
 Try to do everything yourself; too much of a perfectionist; and coping with all the stress involved in owning a business; will result in you working long hours, being stressed and fatigued.
 You will lose focus and make mistakes.

 - Entrepreneurial Arrogance?
-Being stubborn, self-righteous, paranoid, short tempered, critical or not needing advice or help form anyone will lead to failure.
+Being stubborn, self-righteous, paranoid, short tempered, critical, or not needing advice or help from anyone will lead to failure.
 Founder dependence creeps in and employees will do just enough to stay out of trouble.